 - Consider foods that are easy to transport.
 Bento boxes are convenient because the food is already portioned, and you don’t have to cook it up.
 Salads, wraps, sandwiches, and sushi are all good options for main courses.
 Snacks can include a variety of fruits, freshly chopped veggies, dips, nuts, seeds, or energy balls, among other things.

 - Don’t be sloppy with your presentation.
 The way food is presented in Japanese culture mirrors how it tastes.
 Bento boxes are constructed comprised of small compartments for this reason.
 It aids in arranging all aspects of your food so that nothing gets muddled together.
 Get creative with colors to keep your presentation on track!

-C) Kids Bento Box Ideas For Lunch
+C) Bento Box Ideas For Lunch

 1. Chicken wrap Bento Lunch Box

 To make this kid’s bento box for school lunch.
-First, take some cooked chicken and add some diced cucumber, some greens with salad or ranch dressing in a sandwich wrap.
+First, take some cooked chicken and add some diced cucumber, and some greens with salad or ranch dressing in a sandwich wrap.
 Add some fruits like grapes, carrot sticks, and wheat crackers.
 Pack a bottle of water or a juice box and dried fruit.

-2. PBJ with Cracker Kids Bento Box Ideas
+2. PBJ with Cracker Bento Box

 For this kid’s bento box idea, serve crackers with small containers of peanut butter and jam.
 Also, fill them with jam, olives, grapes, strawberry or cherry tomatoes, raspberries, and chocolate chips.
 Pack a bottle of water or a juice box.